-When at home… Roast or grill eggplant and peppers or serve sautéed broccoli rabe or spinach with garlic and extra-virgin olive oil.
+When at home… Roast or grill eggplant and bell peppers or serve sautéed broccoli rabe or spinach with garlic and extra-virgin olive oil.

-for a healthy dessert.
+Go for a

 When dining out… Skip the rich and decadent traditional Italian sweets like tiramisu, cannolis, and full-fat cheesecake.
 Instead, choose fresh fruit on Phase 2 as a healthy dessert.